 Types of Sealed Concrete

-Sealed concrete are of different types mostly they are silicon-based sealer, linseed oil-based solutions, acrylics, epoxy, and polyurethane sealers.
+Sealed concrete is of different types mostly silicon-based sealers, linseed oil-based solutions, acrylics, epoxy, and polyurethane sealers.
 The sealed concrete is also known as grit and seal.

 Sealed concrete is either a Stained Concrete or Commercial Coating.
 All stained concrete is essentially sealed concrete.
 In stained concrete, colour is added in the concrete to match the theme.
 Thus to prevent the layer of this shade or tint, from getting scratched a film of sealer is required.
 Thus, all stained concrete is sealed.

 If we compare the working of different types of sealers they are generally of two types.
 The first one is Silicon based the second one is organic resins such as acrylics, epoxies, or polyurethane.

 The silicon-based sealers penetrate the concrete surface to a slight degree and form a thin film on the concrete surface.
 Hybrid sealers are also produced which are based on silanes or siloxanes and incorporate organic resins such as acrylics.

 An epoxy sealer, a layer of epoxy material is used over the concrete.
 The concrete surface is first cleaned and allowed to dry.
 A thin film of epoxy is applied which will fill the voids in the concrete.

 The drawback of epoxy sealer is that it has a high potential for failure.
 You must be thinking how can it fail.
 What happens is that epoxy later over the concrete surface starts to separate from it.

 Another drawback of this finish is that due to the 100 per cent sealing of the concrete surface, it will not be breathable.
 The vapour starts building inside the concrete and doesn’t find its way out.
 Thus it creates vapour pressure, especially in humid areas.